google/ExoPlayer/listening-to-player-events.md

 the methods and when they're called.
 Some of the most important methods are described in more detail below.

+Listeners have the choice between implementing individual event callbacks or a generic `onEvents` callback that's called after one or more events occur together.
+See [`Individual callbacks vs onEvents`][] for an explanation of which should be preferred for different use cases.

 ### Playback state changes ###

 Changes in player state can be received by implementing